All titles are links to pdf files.

 Abstract: This paper describes features of the injective model structure on cosimplicial spaces.

-Standard results from non-abelian cohomology theory specialize to theories of torsors and stacks for cosimplicial groupoids.
-It is shown that the space of global sections of the stack completion of a cosimplicial groupoid G is weakly equivalent to the Bousfield-Kan total complex of BG, even though BG is not necessarily Bousfield-Kan fibrant.
-We show that the k-invariants for the Postnikov tower of a cosimplicial space X are naturally elements of stack cohomology for the stack associated to the fundamental groupoid of X.
+Standard results from non-abelian cohomology theory specialize to a theory of torsors and stacks for cosimplicial groupoids.
+The space of global sections of the stack completion of a cosimplicial groupoid G is weakly equivalent to the Bousfield-Kan total complex of BG, for all cosimplicial groupoids G. The k-invariants for the Postnikov tower of a cosimplicial space X are naturally elements of stack cohomology for the stack associated to the fundamental groupoid of X.

 Cocycle theoretic ideas and techniques are used throughout the paper.

 Abstract: Suppose that X is a simplicial presheaf on the etale site for a field k.
 This note gives a pro equivalence criterion which would imply that X satisfies Galois descent in global sections, in the presence of a uniform bound on the Galois cohomological dimension of k with respect to the sheaves of homotopy groups of X.

 Abstract: This preprint is a polished version of notes for a colloquium given at the University of Bremen in November, 2007.
 It gives a combinatorial proof of the Barratt-Priddy-Quillen theorem which asserts that the stable homotopy groups of spheres are isomophic to the homotopy groups of the spaces obtained by applying the Quillen plus construction to the classifying space of the infinite symmetric group.
 This was my take on the subject at the time that the lecture was given, but the ideas are essentially the same as those found in the following:

 Christian Schlichtkrull.
 The homotopy infinite symmetric product represents stable homotopy.
 Algebr.
 Geom.
 Topol.
 7, 1963-1977, 2007.